greismichell/cse210-04/README.md

  ### Greed Rules
    * Gems(*) and rocks(o) randomly apper and fall from the top of the screen.
    * The player(#) can move left or right along the bottom of the screen.
-   * If the player touches a gem they earn a point.
+   * If the player touches a gem they earn, randomly, points between 1 to 6.
-   * If the player touches a rock they lose a point.
+   * If the player touches a rock they lose, ramdonly, points between 1 to 6.
    * Gems and rocks are removed when the player touches them.
-   * The game countinues until the player closes the window.
+   * The game countinues until there aren't more gems, and a "Game Over" message is displayed on the window.

 ## Game Design
 ---
 ```
-Object: Match:
+Object: Director:
     "Direct a new game."

     Responsibility: